sai1231/studio/README.md

 # Mati - Save and Organize Your Thoughts

 Mati is your personal space to save, tag, and rediscover web links, notes, and ideas effortlessly.
-This is a Next.js project bootstrapped with `create-next-app` and enhanced with Firebase Studio.
+This is a monorepo containing the Next.js web application and the upcoming React Native mobile app.

+## Project Structure

+- `/src`: Contains the source code for the Next.js web application.
+- `/mobile`: Contains the placeholder and (eventually) the source code for the React Native mobile app.

 ## Prerequisites